The Alignment Archive

 Government needs private execution.
 Corporations need public permission.
 The circuit tightens around access.

-The fused system can decide who receives access, who gets delayed, who is priced out, and who must comply to participate.
+The power layer says gatekeeping: the fused system can decide who receives access, who gets delayed, who is priced out, and who must comply to participate.

 Corporate-state fusion turns access into governance.